 Cocaine is an extremely addictive drug that works directly on delicate receptors located deep within the brain.

-Addictions can form with amazing rapidity, although those addictions can seem hidden and difficult to identify.
-Unlike other addictive drugs such as heroin, cocaine doesn’t tend to cause physical symptoms when people stop taking the drug.
-They don’t feel shaky or ill or unable to function.
-They might even believe that they’re not truly addicted as a result.
-However, cocaine can do damage deep within the brain that can lead to mental illnesses such as depression.
-Researchers writing in the journal Nature Neuroscience have replicated this damage in laboratories, and the signs are hard to ignore.
-Damage like this can be hard to live with, leading to a craving for drugs in the hopes that the irritability, depression and other symptoms produced by cocaine withdrawal will go away.
+Cocaine can do damage deep within the heart and the brain and can lead to mental illnesses such as depression and anxiety.
+Researchers have replicated this damage in laboratories, and the signs are hard to ignore.
+Damage like this can be hard to live with, leading to a craving for drugs in the hopes that the irritability, depression, and other symptoms produced by cocaine use will go away.
 It’s a difficult cycle to break alone, but with help, people can recover.
-For many cocaine addicts, success comes through a rehabilitation program.
+For many people, success comes through a rehabilitation program.1

-At the beginning of the addiction treatment program, therapists work hard to determine what issues, if any, lead to the addiction’s development.
+At the beginning of an addiction treatment program, therapists work hard to determine what issues, if any, lead to the addiction’s development.
 The first step in treating cocaine addiction is to rid the body of the drug and its residual toxins.
 This happens during the cocaine detox period.
-It’s a difficult and taxing process, but with medical supervision and emotional support, treatment centers like The Oaks at La Paloma make this as easy as possible.
-When detoxification is over and the person no longer has any active cocaine in his/her system, rehab programs take over, providing people with important lessons they’ll need in order to keep their addiction issues under control for the rest of their lives.

 Sometimes, people turn to drug use as a method of coping with problems they faced in their lives.
-For example, in a study of 105 women addicted to crack cocaine, researchers found connections between drug use and sexual abuse, as well as depression.
-If addicted people don’t receive help for the issues that led to their drug use, they’re likely to relapse when the program is complete.
-By assessing those issues at the beginning of the treatment process, therapists can ensure that they’re dealing with the root causes of the addiction and ensuring long-term success.
+For example, in a study of 105 women addicted to crack cocaine, researchers found connections between drug use and past experiences of assault, depression, and trauma.
+Many of the women in the study were unable receive help for the issues that led to their drug use, but proper treatment helped them prevent relapse and gain comfort and wellness.
+By assessing those issues at the beginning of the treatment process, therapists can ensure that they’re dealing with the root causes of the addiction and ensuring long-term success.2

-Therapy for mental illnesses and traumatic events might allow the person to delve deep into the past and deal with very old wounds and unresolved feelings.
-As mentioned, this can be a key part of the healing process for some people who have developed addictions to cocaine.
-However, other forms of therapy provided during cocaine rehab are designed to be skills-based, providing the person with real tools the person can use to change behavior and amend his/her life for the better.
+Therapy for mental illnesses and traumatic events might allow the person to gain solid coping skills to deal with old wounds and unresolved feelings.
+Therapy can be a key part of the healing process for anyone who has developed an addiction to cocaine.

 - Journal writing